KiltedCode/khandaria-campaign/characters/stormpeak.md

 `Orset Moonheart`
 dwarven cleric of Erastil, originally duergar disguised self as Orset to try and blame the dwarves for falling of the Watcher

-`Hactvus`
+`Hactvus Foekiller`
-acolyte of Erastil, Faleor crashed with him after drinking night after becoming Inquisitor
+acolyte of Erastil, `Faleor` crashed with him after drinking night after becoming Inquisitor

 [back to characters](/characters/README.md#npcs)